samarjeet27/simplr-grid/README.md

 Simplr-Grid
 ---

-Simple and Responsive CSS grid in less than 35 lines of SASS.
+A Simpler, Responsive CSS grid in less than 35 lines of SASS.

 ```sass
 @import 'simplr-grid';